harangp/maxmind-oracle/README.md

 ```
 Notice, that `numip` is the numerical representation of the IP address we try to look up

 From this on, it is quite simple: just select all the records that match the masked_network field.
-Order descending the results based on the `significant_bits` virtual column, and selecting the first elemet yields our best match, which is the result we'd like to get.
+Order descending the results based on the `masked_network` and `significant_bits` virtual columns, and selecting the first elemet yields our best match, which is the result we'd like to get.

 #### Index design